Kickstart Frequently Asked Questions (FAQs)

 Please note: If you know a young person that you’d like to offer a Kickstart job to, they might not be eligible, even if they are in receipt of Universal Credit because they may not meet the ‘at risk of long-term unemployment’ criteria.

-In the future, it is expected the Kickstart scheme will be opened up to a wider range of people and flexibility will be added to the entry criteria.
-However, this is not the case yet, so email us if you are in any doubt about young person eligibility: firstname.lastname@example.org
+In some parts of the country the Kickstart scheme has been opened up to a wider range of people.
+However, this is area dependent and continues to change, so email us if you are in any doubt about young person eligibility: email@example.com

 Kickstart UK will work with Jobcentre Plus to find suitable applicants for you to interview and select.
 Plus, we will provide advice and guidance to help you and the young person get the most from the opportunity.